CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 If you want all messages to be stored in the message store, use the "all" policy.
 If this policy is enabled, MailerQ checks each JSON object before it gets published to RabbitMQ.
-If it still contains mime data, it will be removed from the JSON and stored in the message store.
-The "all" policy matches incoming messages that go to one of the incoming queues, as well as delayed messages that are published back to the outbox.
+If the JSON still contains mime data, MailerQ removes this data from the JSON and stores it in the message store instead.
+The JSON data will be updated with a "key" property that refers to the data in the message store.

 The "in" and "out" policies are more complex.
-The "out" policy instructs MailerQ to use the message store to store outgoing messages only.
+The "out" policy instructs MailerQ to use the message store for outgoing messages only.
 If a message is greylisted or delayed and is published back to the outbox, MailerQ first strips the mime data from the JSON, and stores that in the message store.
-Incoming messages (like the ones that come in on the SMTP port, or the messages dropped in the spool filter) are not stored in NoSQL storage but the full mime data is published to RabbitMQ.
+Incoming messages (like the ones that come in on the SMTP port, or the messages dropped in the spool directory) are not checked and the full mime data is published to RabbitMQ.

-The "out" policy is often used, because most emails get delivered at the very first attempt, and it is therefore often a waste of resources to store an incoming message first in a NoSQL environment: the message will probably be retransmitted a fraction of a second later.
+The "out" policy is often used, because most emails get delivered at the very first attempt, and it is therefore often a waste of resources to store incoming messages first in a NoSQL environment: the messages will probably be retransmitted a fraction of a second later.
 By using the "out" storage policy, initial injected emails are completely sent to RabbitMQ.
-Only if the initial delivery fails and the message is put in the outbox for later delivery, the full MIME data is stripped from the JSON and stored in the separate storage.
+Only if the initial delivery fails and the message is sent back to the outbox for later delivery, the full MIME data is stripped from the JSON and stored in the separate storage.

-The "out" policy especially makes sense because in most setups the majority of all deliveries succeed, and rescheduled attempts are likely to be rescheduled a number of times, and will be pumped around between MailerQ and RabbitMQ for a number of times.
+The "out" policy especially makes sense in setups where the majority of all deliveries succeed at the first attempt, and rescheduled attempts are likely to be pumped around between MailerQ and RabbitMQ for a number of times.

 Only "all", "out" and "none" are meaningful policies.
 For completeness however, we also support the "in" property which does exactly the opposite as the "out"
 policy: all incoming messages are stored in the message store, and only meta data is published to RabbitMQ.
 However, when a mail is delayed and has to be published back to the outbox, the mime data is kept inside RabbitMQ.

-## Threads

-Strangely enough, most storage drivers only offer a synchronous and blocking API.
-This means that storage operations can only be started after previous operations were completed.
-To prevent that the entire MailerQ process gets blocked while a storage operation is in progress, MailerQ maintains multiple connections to the storage, and starts seperate threads in which the storage operations are being executed.

-The number of threads (and the number of storage connections) can be set using the "storage-threads" variable.
-If you set this to a higher value, the throughput of storage operations gets better too.

 ## Time-to-live